coltonromannose/Cluster_Analysis/README.md

-# We are using a dataset developed by IBM data scientists and used to look at factors related to
+# I used a dataset developed by IBM data scientists and used to look at factors related to
 # employee job satisfaction and attrition.
 The original dataset is accessible through Kaggle.

 # Background: For this assignment, you work in HR and you would like to develop strategies to address # the job satisfaction needs of your company’s employees.
 Your business question is: “How can our